mbmorrissey/hardware_rng/README.md

 `geiger_rng_poisson.ino` This sketch counts the number of detections in a five second interval, and reports such a count every five seconds over UART.

 `geiger_rng_uniform.ino` This sketch records the time of tripletts of sequential detections.
 Since detections are independent of one another (except for a very short minimum interval between detections) the time of the second detection should be uniformly distributed between the first and second detections.
-This idea is the basis of the random numbers reporte
+This idea is the basis of the random numbers reported to UART as they are generated.

 ## R scripts

-`geiger_rng_poisson.R` This script connects to serial input, and reads poisson data from the Arduino (assuming it is running the ``geiger_rng_poisson.ino`` sketch, and generates a histogram of the data as they accumulated.
+`geiger_rng_poisson.R` This script connects to serial input, and reads poisson data from the Arduino (assuming it is running the ``geiger_rng_poisson.ino`` sketch, and generates a histogram of the data as they accumulate.

-geiger_rng_uniform.R
+`geiger_rng_uniform.R` This script connects to a serial input, and reads uniform random variable data data from the Arduino (assuming it is running the ``geiger_rng_uniform.ino`` sketch, and generates a histogram of the data as they accumulate.

-geiger_rng_gaussian.R
+`geiger_rng_gaussian.R` This script connects to a serial input and reads pairs of uniform random numbers (assuming that the Arduino providing the serial input is running the `geiger_rng_uniform.ino` sketch).
+These pairs are used to generate pairs of independent standard normal random numbers via the [Box-Muller transform](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform).
+A histogram is generated as the data accumulate, which compares the data to the expected standard normal (mean zero, variance one).

-geiger_rng_seed.R
+`geiger_rng_seed.R` This script reads sets of uniform random numbers (assuming that the Arduino providing the serial input is running the `geiger_rng_uniform.ino` sketch), and converts them to a large number that might plausibly be a sensible way to pick random number seeds.

 ## Sanity checks